Pop Culture Madness!

 Adriana Caselotti was only paid $970 ($15,913 today) to voice Snow White in the 1937 film.
 She was also contractually prevented from appearing in anything else, including radio shows, virtually ending her career.
 Her only other roles are uncredited.

-The word "dord" was created accidentally in 1937 when a dictionary editor meant to put "d or d" in the dictionary, but was mistaken for a single word.
-It's word status got revoked in 1947 when an editor noticed the word lacked an etymology.
+The word “dord” was created accidentally in 1937 when a dictionary editor meant to put “d or d” in the dictionary but was mistaken for a single word.
+Its word status was revoked in 1947 when an editor noticed it lacked an etymology.

-In 1937, map makers from General Drafting added a made up town called Agloe, NY, to their map to know who copied their design.
-In the 1950's, a visitor to the area settled there, thus making the town a real place.
+In 1937, map makers from General Drafting added a made-up town called Agloe, NY, to their map to find who copied their design.
+In the 1950’s, a visitor to the area settled there, thus making the town a real place.

-Before the inception of Marvel Comics, founding publisher Martin Goodman was about to board the Hindenburg airship but instead boarded an airplane as his and his wife's seats were not together.
-So had he boarded the airship, Marvel Comics, with Spider-Man, The Avengers, Fantastic Four and The X-Men might not have existed.
+Before the inception of Marvel Comics, founding publisher Martin Goodman was about to board the Hindenburg airship but instead boarded an airplane as his and his wife’s seats were not together.
+So, had he boarded the Marvel Comics airship with Spider-Man, The Avengers, Fantastic Four, and The X-Men might not have existed.

 The first manned North Pole station was established by the Russians in 1937.
-It operated for 9 months, during which it drifted almost 1800 miles.
+It operated for nine months, during which it drifted almost 1800 miles.

 The 1937 Best Supporting Actress Oscar went to Alice Brady for her role in In Old Chicago, but she couldn't attend the ceremony, so a man walked up and accepted the award on her behalf.
 After the show, he and the Oscar were never seen again.